...

 While this guide is geared toward intermediate and advanced skiers and snowboarders, beginners will find useful tips as well.

-And of course, everything I cover is dog-friendly—our border collie, Winnie, always joins us on our ski adventures.
+And of course, everything I cover is dog-friendly—as our border collie, Winnie, always joins us on our ski adventures.

 While dogs aren’t allowed on the slopes in winter, there’s a dog-friendly condo at the base, and pups are welcome in the base area.
 In the summertime, dogs can join you on the gondola and explore the resort’s network of trekking trails.